stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 Ballots are totally ordered with `counter` more significant than `value`.
 Hence, we write `b1 < b2` to mean that either `b1.counter < b2.counter` or `b1.counter == b2.counter && b1.value < b2.value`.
-(Values are compared lexicographically as a strings of unsigned octets.)
+(Values are compared lexicographically as strings of unsigned octets.)

 The protocol moves through federated voting on successively higher